-got a good cup of tea, saw my horse and oxen well taken care of, and went to bed-thus ended the first day of my new mode of life.
+Put my apple trees, &c, into a hole in the garden got a good cup of tea, saw my horse and oxen well taken care of, and went to bed - thus ended the first day of my new mode of life.

-April 11th.-My man Richard fed and watered the cattle-got breakfast with some difficulty, owing to the want of many things we ought to have got in Montreal; we had no frying pan for instance-herrings superb-being Sunday, went to church morning and afternoon.
+April 11th. - My man Richard fed and watered the cattle - got breakfast with some difficulty, owing to the want of many things we ought to have got in Montreal; we had no frying pan, for instance - herrings superb being Sunday, went to church morning and afternoon.

-April 12th.-Up at daylight-reprimanded Richard for being out too late the night before, planted my apple, plumb trees, &c., in what had been an apology for a garden-mended the fence round it-broke open our pork barrel, found it good-had some for dinner-knocked the spout off the new tea kettle, of course cracked before-worse off than ever for cooking utensils-borrowed a frying pan, and boiled potatoes for dinner in a forty gallon pot-2 cows calved and a ewe yeaned 2 lambs.
+April 12th. - Up at daylight - reprimanded Richard for being out too late the night before, planted my apple, plumb trees, &c., in what had been an apology for a garden - mended the fence round it - broke open our pork barrel, found it good - had some for dinner - knocked the spout off the new tea kettle, of course cracked before - worse off than ever for cooking utensils - borrowed a frying pan, and boiled potatoes for dinner in a forty gallon pot - 2 cows calved, and a ewe yeaned 2 lambs.

-April 13th.-Got a supply of cooking apparatus at a shop in the neighbouring village-commenced ploughing for wheat, making garden, &c.
-Hired another man for the summer at \$10 a month, same as I gave Richard, another cow calved.
+April 13th. --- Got a supply of cooking apparatus at a

+\ The 1st of this month may be considered generally as the commencement of the agricultural year. shop in the neighbouring village - commenced ploughing for wheat, making garden, &c.
+Hired another man for the summer at 10 dls. a month, same as I gave Richard, - another cow calved.
 This was considered a very early spring, but I have since sown wheat, on this day, two years consecutively, and might have done so oftener, had it been otherwise convenient.

-April 14.-Hired a house-keeper at \$4 a month-sowed onions, beets, sallad, &c.,-new man Charles, mending fences-drawing rails with the horse and cart-Richard still ploughing with the oxen-myself at the garden-bought 4 cows at \$18 each-2 of them calved a month before-made a harrow.
+April 14th. - Hired a housekeeper at 4 dls. a month sowed onions, beets, sallad, &c., - new man, Charles, mending fences - drawing rails with the horse and cart - Richard still ploughing with the oxen - myself at the garden - bought four cows at 18 dls. each - 2 of them calved a month before - made a harrow.

-April 15th.-Sowed wheat after washing it with brine

-and drying it with lime-Charles harrowed it in with the horse-4 bushels (our measure which is nearly the same as Imperial) upon $3\frac{1}{2}$ acres, according to the custom of the country-planted early peas and sowed garden seeds-Richard still ploughing-2 ewes yeared.
+April 15th. - Sowed wheat, after washing it with brine and drying it with lime - Charles harrowed it in with the horse - four bushels (our measure, which is nearly the same as Imperial) upon $3\frac{1}{2}$ acres, according to the custom of the country - planted early peas and sowed garden seeds - Richard still ploughing - two ewes yeaned.

-April 16th.-Charles and myself making fence-one of the new cows calved-ploughing for potatoes and corn, first time.
+April 16th. - Charles and myself making fence - one of the new cows calved - ploughing for potatoes and corn, first time.